 A good staging course will go in-depth about how to develop good relationships.
 It’s not always easy for introvertive stagers to come out of their shell to new clients.
 But, it’s much easier to give great client-service when you know exactly what to do and say during your professional meetings.
 Most importantly, you need to know how to listen!

 Your clients are likely in a semi-stressful situation inbetween buying and selling a home.
 By learning how to listen, you can show them that things haven’t spiraled out of control.
 You’ll show them that their budget, ideas, and restrictions all matter to you.
 And when you develop good relationships with clients, there’s no telling how much great exposure and business you’ll get!

 Once the trees start to bud, you’ll know that spring really has arrived.
 Most people believe home staging just involves transforming the interiors of a home, but it’s much more than that.
 Never underestimate the power of an aesthetically pleasing exterior!

 Curb appeal refers to how a home looks when buyers first pull up into the driveway.
-It’s the first touch point for buyers to see whether they’re making a worthy investment.
-Does the building look rundown like it’s about to collapse?
+It’s the first touchpoint for buyers to see whether they’re making a worthy investment.
+Does the building look rundown and about to collapse?
 Or, does it look clean with beautiful fresh flowers and a well-manicured lawn?
-A home with good curb appeal looks overall more inviting.
+A home with good curb appeal looks more inviting.
 Potential buyers should be able to envision themselves relaxing in the new space.
 There’s no greater turn-off than coming home to an ugly front door after a long, hard day of work – not relaxing at all!